Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Diameter testing for implicit graphs

 It immediately follows from Corollary \ref{corollary:distance-hypergraph-xors} that total size of all sets $D^r_1, \ldots, D^r_n$ for a fixed $r$ is bounded by $\Ot{n^{2-1/d}}$.
-Note that this is essentially transposition of the encoding used in Section $\ref{sec:algorithm}$, where each ball was represented by a set of intervals.
-Here each set $D_i$ is in fact set of balls for which an interval ends between $i-1$ and $i$.
+Note that this is essentially a transposition of the encoding used in Section $\ref{sec:algorithm}$, where each ball was represented by a set of intervals.
+Here, each set $D_i$ is in fact the set of these balls which have one of their intervals ending between $i-1$ and $i$.